Pelagicore/pelux.io/README.md

 ## Governance

-This repository is maintained and governed by Pelagicore AB.
+This repository is maintained at https://github.com/Pelagicore/pelux.io

-Maintainer:

-- Richard Pannek <richard.pannek@pelagicore.com>

 ## License and Copyright

-Copyright &copy; Pelagicore AB 2017
+Copyright &copy; 2017 Pelagicore AB
+Copyright &copy; 2018 Luxoft Sweden AB

 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.

 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.